-The Centre has handed over to the NIA investigation into the November 19 encounter at Nagrota in Jammu.
-The agency has registered an FIR after taking case papers from Jammu and Kashmir police which was probing the case until now.
+The Centre has handed over investigations into the November 19 Nagrota attack case to National Investigation Agency (NIA).
+The premier counter terror agency has registered an FIR in the case after taking case papers from Jammu and Kashmir Police which was probing the case until now.

-Sources said the case was handed over to NIA as it has cross-border implications and a federal agency would be better suited for a case where the hand of Pakistan is prima facie evident.
+Sources said the case has been handed over to NIA as it has cross-border implications and a federal agency would be better suited in a case where the hand of Pakistan is prima facie evident.

-The case concerns an encounter between security forces and four Jaish-e-Mohammed terrorists at Ban Toll Naka in Nagrota.
-The terrorists allegedly entered India from Pakistan using a tunnel on the Jammu border and were on their way to Kashmir in a truck when they were intercepted by security forces.
-As the truck was being searched, the terrorists opened fire and in the following encounter, all terrorists were killed and two security personnel injured.
+The case concerns an encounter with four Jaish-e-Mohammed terrorists at Ban Toll Naka in Nagrota, Jammu last month.
+The terrorists had allegedly entered India from Pakistan using a tunnel on the Jammu border and were on their way to Kashmir in a truck when they were intercepted by security forces early on November 19.
+As the truck was being searched, the terrorists opened fire and in the ensuing three-hour encounter, all terrorists were killed while two security personnel were injured.

-From the truck, the police recovered 11 AK rifles, 24 magazines, 7.5 kg of RDX, 20 m of IED wire, six detonators, one Under Barrel Grenade Launcher, 29 grenades, five Rifle Grenades, three pistols with six magazines, a wireless set and a GPS.
-The police had then indicated that the terrorists were planning a big attack in the Valley ahead of the District Development Council Polls.
+The police recovered 11 AK rifles from the slain terrorists apart from 24 magazines and 7.5 kg of RDX along with 20 m of IED wire and six detonators.
+The recoveries also included one UBGL, 29 grenades, five Rifle Grenades, three pistols with six magazines, a wireless set and a GPS.
+They indicated that the terrorists were planning a major attack in the Valley just ahead of the District Development Council Polls.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines